 6948 Richie Rd., Gagetown, MI

-The timber-frame model barn erected will be on display until Sept.
-9. Paul Deo will give presentations during Fall Family Days on Sept.
+The timber-frame model barn they erected remained on display for Fall Family Days.
+Paul Deo gave presentations on Sept.
 7 and 8.

 Earlier this year, Teamwork & Timbers activities took place at: